 The recent wildfires in the three western states of Washington, Oregon and California amplified the necessity of having proper masks in abundance for the general public to use in similar situations.
 Compounded by the shortages due to the epidemic, N95 NIOSH Masks have been sought after for this emergency too.
 But should we only use N95 masks, or can we use a cloth (or other types of) mask as well?

-The Centers for Disease Control and Prevention (CDC) states that wildfire smoke can irritate your lungs, cause inflammation, affect your immune system and make you more prone to lung infections, including SARS-CoV-2, the virus that causes COVID-19.
+The Centers for Disease Control and Prevention (CDC) states that wildfire smoke can irritate your lungs, cause inflammation, affect your immune system and make you more prone to lung infections.

 Cloth masks will not protect you from wildfire smoke.

 Cloth masks that are used to slow the spread of viruses by blocking respiratory droplets offer little protection against wildfire smoke.
 They do not catch small, harmful particles in smoke that can harm your health.

 The demand for N95 masks by the public and different agencies has undoubtedly increased in the Western US due to the recent wildfires.
 At the same time, many are complaining about counterfeit N95 masks that are in the market and which are not NIOSH certified.
 People should be cautious when shopping for N95 masks.
 If you are shopping in-person from local stores, make sure that the masks you are purchasing are NIOSH certified and have the TC approved number printed on the masks.
 If you are shopping online, do your due diligence and make sure that the mask manufacturer is listed on the approved N95 NIOSH manufacturers by CDC/NIOSH.
 Check out this CDC site for the list of approved manufacturers (both from the US or international ones).